yihui/yihui.org/content/en/2017-08-29-why-xaringan-remark-js.md

 ## Why I love remark.js

 I spent three days during the last Thanksgiving break on developing the prototype of the **xaringan** package.
 I saw remark.js about a month earlier, and I was so excited that I could not even stop thinking about it at night, but I was busy with **blogdown** at that time, so I waited for a few more weeks until the break.
-Below are the reasons why I fell love with remark.js almost on the first sight:
+Below are the reasons why I fell in love with remark.js almost on the first sight:

 1. Its "Hello World" example is really simple: https://github.com/gnab/remark/wiki.
 I'm familiar with the web stuff like CSS and JavaScript, so I was able to understand it in less than a minute.